Learn Overcoming FOMO in Recovery: 6...

 4. Focus on Your Own Milestones, Not Others' Highlight Reels

-When you’re working toward personal goals, you’re less concerned with how others are spending their time.
-If you start to wonder what you might be missing out on, you can remind yourself that those activities don’t align with your goals.
-Stay focused on the milestones ahead and continue working toward them.
+When you're working toward personal goals, you may not be as overly concerned about how others spend their time.
+However, if you find yourself beginning to wonder what you might be missing out on, it is important to remind yourself that those activities likely no longer match your current goals.
+Avoid the distractions by staying focused on the milestones ahead.

 5. Your Own Fun: Build a Life Others Want to Join